gpilgrim2670/SwimmeR/README.md

 ```

-The second thing `Swimmer` does is converts swimming times (performances) between the computationally useful
-format of seconds, reported to the 100ths place (eg 95.37) and the conventional swimming format of minutes:seconds.hundreths (1:35.37).
+The second thing `SwimmeR` does is converts swimming times (performances) between  the conventional swimming format of minutes:seconds.hundreths (1:35.37) and the computationally useful format of seconds, reported to the 100ths place (eg 95.37).
 This is accomplished with `sec_format` and `mmss_format`, which are inverses of one another.
 Both `sec_format` and `mmss_format` work well with `tidyverse` functions.

 ```r
 times <- c("1:35.97", "57.34", "16:53.19", NA)